About Relay For Life at Penn State

 WHAT WE DO AT PENN STATE

 Relay For Life at Penn State has raised over $1 million for the American Cancer Society.
-In 2021, we raised $21,369.45 through year-long fundraising and our virtual event.
+In 2022, we raised $33,446.76 through year-long fundraising and our in-person event.
 Our event at Penn State is a 12-hour walk-a-thon.
 We also host many awareness events in the HUB and fundraisers throughout the year leading up to Relay weekend in April.